 The Dark Angels are often thought of as three armies in one, as they have a core of regular Space Marines, surrounded by fast-moving Ravenwing units, and ultra-resilient Terminator Deathwing units.

-Terminators and Bikers will make for an expensive list.
+Focusing just on Terminators and Bikers will make for an expensive list.
 If you go this route you won’t have many bodies to throw at things.
-This won’t always be an issue, but can make control of the board more difficult than for some other armies.
+This makes the board control game harder.

 The Dark Angels’ massive selection of characters gives you plenty of room to experiment adding unique buffs to your units, even beyond what normal Space Marines have to choose from.

 The Dark Angels Combat Patrol is a great starting point for any Space Marine force, let alone the Dark Angels.
-Your Combat Patrol box set contains a Primaris Chaplain, three Interceptors, a Redemptor Dreadnought, and five Primaris Intercessors, plus some upgrade sprues to ensure they are appropriately Dark and Angelic.
+The current Combat Patrol box set contains 10 Space Marine Intercessors, five plasma-gun wielding Hellblasters, a Captain in Gravis armor, three Bladeguard Veterans, and Dark Angels upgrade sprues.
+It’s a solid infantry core for any force.

 If you want to face off against another Combat Patrol box you can use the Combat Patrol rules.
 These are a little simpler compared to the rules in the Dark Angels Index, with different enhancements and stratagems to make this list balanced against the other boxes.

-The Combat Patrol is a solid starting point for an army.
-To add a powerful infantry firebase, a squad of Hellblasters with a Primaris Lieutenant will put out a devastating hail of fire; for speed, you’ll want to look at a wing of Ravenwing bikes, and, to add a hardy element to your army, it’s worth taking a peek at a Deathwing Knights Terminator squad.
+To add speed, you’ll want to look at a wing of Ravenwing bikes, and, to add a hardy element to your army, it’s worth taking a peek at a Deathwing Knights Terminator squad.

 Dark Vengeance